Takashimaya - Department store: Shinjuku

 [Open 6pm-midnight (Sat.
 3pm-mid).
 Open every day.]

-Thousands of maneki neko (good-luck cat statues) fill the interior of this spacious cafe-bar.
-There's a counter and several tables, making this a good venue for a small party.
-Service is friendly and the air isn't too smoky.
-The manager seems to...
+Thousands of maneki neko (good-luck cat statues) fill the interior of this spacious cafe-bar, along with signed covers of jazz albums and underground theater posters.
+There's a counter and several tables, making this a good venue for a small party....

 Murjirushi Ryohin - Retail: Shinjuku

 Somewhat smaller than the flagship store near Yurakucho, this branch of the popular "no-brand" shop is still quite large, selling simply designed housewares and clothing and housing an outlet of the Meal Muji cafe in the basement.